QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 Why Write Functions?
 --------------------------

-User defined functions are important for improving the clarity of your code by
+User-defined functions are important for improving the clarity of your code by

 * separating different strands of logic
 * facilitating code reuse

 (Writing the same thing twice is `almost always a bad idea <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_)

-The basics of user defined functions were discussed :ref:`here <user_defined_functions>`
+The basics of user-defined functions were discussed :ref:`here <user_defined_functions>`

 The Flexibility of Python Functions